Knights of the Hound Table

 Winning an attack (ie: having an attack value higher than the defence) will mean inflicting damage on the other player (you each start off with 20 points of health) and will earn you Treat tokens.
 These are, in effect, the currency of the game; they are used to recruit 'hero' cards.
 This, in turn, is the deck builder aspect.
 The hero cards are mostly much more powerful than the ordinary 'hound' cards, both in terms of combat value and special ability.
 As in most deck builders, when you acquire a hero card it goes into your discard pile but it becomes available to you when your deck is reshuffled.

 Knights of the Hound Table is a light game with a high luck quotient.
-You have agency over how to deploy the three cards that you draw but you are likely to take damage if you draw low value cards and no particularly useful special ability (some special abilities are inapplicable, for example, in the first of the game).
+You have agency over how to deploy the three cards that you draw but you are likely to take damage if you draw low-value cards and no particularly useful special ability (some special abilities are inapplicable, for example, in the first part of the game).
 The hero cards are so much more powerful than the hounds that the game becomes a race to 'buy' the hero cards on offer.
 When eventually you draw a hero, it can be quite a tough decision whether to use it for its heavy hitting attack value or whether instead to use its ability.

 Once the heroes join the fray, the game accelerates to its conclusion because damage racks up faster.
 We found games tended to run to about 20 minutes; making Knights of the Hound Table a family-friendly filler-length card game.
-It's due to launch on Kickstarter next week, and we'll add a link to the campaign when that goes live.